coenttb/swift-svg-printer/README.md

 ## Overview

-swift-svg-printer provides the rendering layer for the SVG type system, converting `swift-svg-types` elements into SVG markup as strings or byte arrays.
+swift-svg-printer provides the rendering layer for the SVG type system, converting `swift-svg-standard` elements into SVG markup as strings or byte arrays.

 ## Features